SlaybaughLab/GroupResources/README.md

 [Paperwork](./paperwork/) is a folder with pertinent paperwork that you will need to complete to fulfill various requirements for your academic pathway, whether that be your Master's, PhD, Postdoc, or Staff Position.
+This includes information about conference travel and reimbursement.

 [Reproducibility](./reproducibility/) contains information about best practices to conduct computational science responsibly and reproducibly.
 This research